 How to Help Bring a Recycling Program to Your Town

 - Talk to city officials and ask questions like, have you looked into having a recycling program?
-What would be your concerns about offering recycling?
+What would be your concerns about offering a recycling program?

 - Talk to people in your city to find out if others are interested in recycling.
-You can even set up a free survey on Google Docs or many other sites and share it on sites like Facebook, to find out what the interest levels are.
+You can even set up a free survey on Google Drive or many other sites and share it on sites like Facebook and Instagram, to find out what the interest levels are.

-- Talk to nearby towns, that are about the same size, that have recycling programs.
+- Talk to nearby towns, that are about the same size, that currently has recycling programs.
 You can try and find out how their program got started and if they have any tips.

-- If your city contracts out your trash, see if you can talk to the trash company to find out if they offer recycling.
+- If your city contracts out your trash, see if you can talk to the trash company to find out if they offer a recycling program.

-- Ask to speak at a city council meeting about recycling and your desire to have recycling in your town.
+- Ask to speak at a city council meeting about recycling and your desire to have a recycling program in your town.

-- Check out the Oklahoma Recycling Association, they have a lot of great information on recycling.
+- Check out the National Recycling Coalition, they have a lot of great information on recycling.